Belichick reaches milestone as Patriots top Raiders 36-20

+With White out, the Patriots’ running backs picked up the slack for an offense that struggled early.
 Sony Michel finished with nine carries for 117 yards.
-Burkhead had two rushing scores and an 11-yard TD reception.
+As a team, New England (2-1) rushed for a season-high 250 yards.

+“We came together and just played hard.
+That’s what James White does,” Michel said.

 Cam Newton was 17 of 28 passing for 162 yards, a touchdown and an interception.
-Shilique Calhoun had two forced fumbles and a fumble recovery for a score.
+Shilique Calhoun had two forced fumbles and Deatrich Wise Jr. a fumble recovery for a score.

 The Patriots have won the last six meetings with the Raiders and improved to 47-9 in regular-season games following a loss.
 Raiders coach Jon Gruden dropped to 0-3 against Belichick.

-Derek Carr finished 24 of 32 for 261 yards and a two TDs for Las Vegas.
-But he had two fumbles which led to a New England field goal and a late touchdown when he lost the ball in the end zone and it was recovered by Calhoun.
+Derek Carr finished 24 of 32 for 261 yards and a two TDs for Las Vegas (2-1).
+But he had two fumbles that led to a field goal for New England and a late touchdown when he lost the ball in the end zone and it was recovered by Wise.
 Josh Jacobs also had a fumble.

 Las Vegas opened the season by scoring at least 34 points in its first two games with six red zone touchdowns.
 The Raiders were also second in the NFL, converting on 57 percent of third downs.